prakashsejwani/string-calculator/README.md

 `npm run lint`

 Testing with Jest
 Jest is used for testing.
-Write your tests in the src/__tests__ directory.
+Write your tests in the test directory.
 To run the tests:

 `npm test`